 If you know nothing else about the institution that you’re sending your child to for indoctrination, you should know at least these two things about what it teaches: 1) Government is god.
 2)The institution serves the government.

-This reality will play itself out in a variety of ways; this particular story gives us an example of one just one of them.
+This reality will play itself out in a variety of ways; this particular story gives us an example of just one of them.
 The god/state has declared nationalism to be evil, and multiculturalism good.
-No culture therefore is to be judged as any better or worse than any other culture.
+No culture, therefore, is to be judged as any better or worse than any other culture.
 John Lennon summed up the anthem for this mindset in his song Imagine:

 Imagine there’s no countries

 And no religion too

 “Nothing to kill or die for” is key to my point today.
 The way the new god/state figures it, if there are no countries or religions there will be no more war, and Utopia will follow.
 So all things military are to be frowned upon.
 That all things military are evil is to be indoctrinated into your child’s mind.

 We can see how this works in your schoolhouse in this story from Rockingham County, Virginia:

 From the story:

 No one is going to deride the U.S. military in front of Pvt.
 Mathew Clark and get away with it.